majchuan/OMSDAdmin/README.md

 # OMSDAdmin
-An website for managing the clinic and clinic users database in Ontario, Canada
+An website for managing the sti-clinics web application

+<p>front-end using react.js </p>
+<p>backend using asp.net web api core</p>
+<p>.net core 2.2</p>

+this application basically implemented CRUD functionality, so user is able to search, create, update, delete clinics.